Editorial Policy

 The journal takes all possible misconduct seriously.
 Suppose an editor has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication, or professional behavior.
 In that case, the editor may discuss the case in confidence with the Editorial Board Members.

-If the case cannot be resolved by discussion with the author(s) and the Editor still has concerns, the case may be reported to the appropriate authorities.
-If during reviewing an article, an editor is alerted to possible problems (for example, fraudulent data) in another publication, the editor may contact the journal in which the previous publication appeared to raise concern.
+If the case cannot be resolved by discussion with the author(s) and the editor still has concerns, the case may be reported to the appropriate authorities.
+If, while reviewing an article, an editor is alerted to possible problems (for example, fraudulent data) in another publication, the editor may contact the journal in which the previous publication appeared to raise concern.

 Readers who suspect misconduct in a published article are encouraged to report this to the editor for that title.

-The journal is a member of Turnitin.
+The journal uses the institutional Turnitin.
 Turnitin is a plagiarism screening service that verifies the originality of content submitted before publication.
 Turnitin checks submissions against millions of published research papers and billions of web content.
 Authors, researchers, and freelancers can also use Turnitin to screen their work before submission.

 Author names change requests